Note that the East Asian Studies graduate program offers a Master's degree (M.A.) only. There is no PhD in East Asian Studies offered at UCLA.

 Students who find off-campus housing may also use the many convenient bus routes that connect UCLA to the greater LA area:

 The practicality of commuting to campus using city bus lines will be determined by the distance between the student’s housing and UCLA.
 While extremely affordable, some students may experience commutes of up to an hour in each direction to and from campus.
 Students are encouraged to consider all these factors while selecting appropriate housing.

 Out of state students can apply for California residency after completing their first year at UCLA.
 If approved, students will be able to pay the in-state tuition during their second or any subsequent year at UCLA.
 For more information, such as required documentation and deadlines to apply please visit the Registrar’s website.

 Please note that this information does not apply to international students.

 Yumi Kinoshita, Academic Advisor

-Current and prospective students can contact the advising office as follows:
+Current UCLA students (UID required) can contact the advising office as follows:

-✉ Email: firstname.lastname@example.org (UCLA students are asked to include UID in their emails)
+✉ Email: firstname.lastname@example.org (Please include UID in their emails)